OxalisCommunity/oxalis/doc/keystore.md

          Signature algorithm name: SHA256withRSA
          Version: 3
     ```

  * There is only a single entry in the keystore with a type of **PrivateKeyEntry**
- * The password of the keystore corresponds to the contents in your `oxalis-global.properties`
+ * The password of the keystore corresponds to the contents in your `oxalis.conf`